ssuish/ssuish/README.md

 # Projects 🎮
 - ## Revita Rouge: A 2D Post-Apocalyptic Survival Environmental Game ##
-  - **Status:** *Ongoing Capstone Project* | **Itch.io:** *Pending approval from university* | **Github:** *TBA*
+  - **Status:** *Completed* | **Itch.io:** *Pending approval from university*
+  - Led an interdisciplinary research team of 4 members to successfully develop and be nominated for best capstone project, and present it at the International Conference on Sustainable Environmental Technologies (ICSET) 2025.
-  - Programmed a Quest System using Pub/Sub Singleton pattern that manages states of 12 quest events that subscribes to numerous game events from the 6 different game systems improving its modularity.
+  - Developed a Quest System using the Pub-Sub Singleton pattern to manage the states of 26 quest events, subscribing to game events from 6 distinct systems, improving modularity and maintainability.
+  - Optimized mobile game performance, achieving a 40.6% reduction in CPU time, staying within the 21.66 ms frame budget, and improving frame stability to reduce frame drops leading to 60% player completion rate.
-  - Streamlines the source code and assets management using Unity DevOps for version control, and OneDrive as a backup cloud storage service to effectively collaborate our cross-functional team.
+  - Streamlines the source code and assets management using Unity DevOps service for version control, file-locking mechanism and automated builds to effectively collaborate our cross-functional team.
-  - Designed and developed more than 20 2D game art assets including illustrations, tilemaps, entities, animation frames, and UI assets as a sole technical game artist in the team.

 - ## Clean Up!: An Educational Puzzle Environmental Game ##
-  - **Status:** *Refactoring* | **Itch.io:** *TBA* | **Github:** *TBA*
+  - **Status:** *Refactoring* | **Itch.io:** *TBA*
   - Developed a game design document that won 1st Place in Environmental Game Design Competition.
   - Developed a client-server system architecture integrating GameMaker Studio, PHP Leaderboards website, and MySQL database server.
-  - Programmed a SQL connector program using HTTP protocol that will allow GameMaker Studio connect to MySQL which was previously unsupported.
+  - Programmed a SQL connector program using REST that will allow GameMaker Studio connect to MySQL which was previously unsupported.

 # Github Statistics 📈
 *Note: Top Level Languages are a metrics of which languages I have the most code in my repositories, it doesn't indicate level of proficiency.*